fluentcms/FluentCMS/src/Infrastructure/Repositories/FluentCMS.Repositories.Abstractions/README.md

 - Use the query specification pattern for complex queries
 - Prefer async operations with proper cancellation tokens
 - Keep business logic in application services, repositories for data access

-### Data Initialization
-- Use priority ordering for schema validators
-- Use priority ordering for data seeders
-- Always check `ShouldSeed()` before calling `SeedData()`
-- Use appropriate conditions to avoid seeding in production unintentionally

 ## Contributing